-Artistic Viewpoints, an informal moderated discussion featuring a visiting artist or artists, is offered in Eisenhower one hour before the performance and is free for ticket holders.
+Artistic Viewpoints, an informal moderated discussion featuring Lang, is offered in Eisenhower one hour before the performance and is free for ticket holders.
 Artistic Viewpoints regularly fills to capacity, so seating is available on a first-arrival basis.

 Performers will also participate in a post-production discussion with the audience.